 Navigating identities

-How embracing multiple identities fuels creativity and collaboration
+How embracing multiple identities shapes creativity and belonging

 Through the lens of transculturality

-Growing up in a household deeply rooted in South African traditions (language, storytelling, respect for elders, and collective responsibility) while simultaneously being immersed in Dutch educational systems, social norms, and public discourse, I learned early on to navigate between cultural logics.
-This often meant negotiating identity across contexts: being too Dutch in African spaces and too African in Dutch ones.
-Over time, I began to see this not as a dislocation, but as a form of cultural fluency.
+Growing up in a household deeply rooted in South African traditions (language, storytelling, respect for elders, and collective responsibility) while being immersed in Dutch educational systems, social norms, and public discourse, I learned early on to navigate between cultural logics.
+This often meant negotiating my identity across contexts: being perceived too Dutch in African spaces and too African in Dutch ones.
+Over time, I came to see this not as a dislocation, but as a form of cultural fluency.

-Welsch’s concept of transculturality has offered me a critical lens through which to understand this experience.
-In a globalized world, as Welsch argues, cultures no longer exist in isolation but are increasingly interwoven, giving rise to hybrid identities and cultural transformation.
-My own life mirrors this dynamic: I do not belong solely to one cultural sphere, but instead inhabit a space where boundaries blur and new possibilities of being emerge.
+Welsch’s concept of transculturality offers a critical lens to understand this experience.
+In a globalized world, cultures no longer exist in isolation but are increasingly interwoven, giving rise to hybrid identities and ongoing transformation.
+My own life reflects this dynamic: I do not belong to a single cultural sphere, but inhabit a space where boundaries blur and new possibilities of being emerge.

 Culture as negotiation

-This transcultural perspective has significantly influenced my interests and critical approach.
+This transcultural perspective shapes both my interests and critical approach.
 I am drawn to questions of identity, representation, and belonging.
-Rather than seeing my cultural identity as fixed, I understand it as a negotiated process, one that evolves through ongoing interaction with diverse cultural frameworks and is grounded in both self-awareness and social understanding.
-This dynamic navigation is both a challenge and a strength, and it shapes how I think critically about identity and belonging, and how I navigate the world.
+Rather than seeing my cultural identity as fixed, I understand it as an ongoing, negotiated process, one that evolves through ongoing interaction with diverse cultural frameworks and is grounded in both self-awareness and social understanding.
+Navigating these dynamics is not only a challenge, but also a source of strength, shaping how I think critically about identity and belonging, and how I navigate the world.

-Importantly, I also approach my identity through an intersectional lens.
-My experience is shaped not only by culture, but also by the ways race, gender, geography, but also tribal affiliation intersects.
+I also approach my identity through an intersectional lens.
+My experience is shaped not only by culture, but also by the interplay of race, gender, geography, and tribal affiliation.
 These overlapping social positions do not operate in isolation; they compound and interact, shaping how I am perceived, how I experience inclusion or exclusion, and how I position myself in the world.
 This intersectional awareness deepens my understanding of power, belonging, and representation and leads me to ask not just ‘Who am I?’, but also ‘Who are we?
 Who belongs?
 Who is seen?
 Whose stories are centered, and whose are marginalized?’.